-8. JN Muir & BC Retallack 15 Hatch court 1.
+1 8.
+JN Muir & BC Retallack 15 Hatch court 1.
+2. 3.
 Drainage- no additional water acceptable into easement.
 As heavy rain during winter might cause flooding and will cause the issue into residents drive way and their paddocks.
-1. Refer to Comments 5.3.3 and 6.3.3.
-3. Elevation/Fill- Concern about the height and elevation of the new plan would be in compare to the existing houses?
+Elevation/Fill- Concern about the height and elevation of the new plan would be in compare to the existing houses?
 Would the new Structure plan/houses in the new development area will block their solar panels?
 Road/Park- The slope of the road is one of their concerns, the height of the road surface in compared with their back fence?
 There might be issue with the animal jumping the existing fence.
 There would also be additional cost for redoing the fencing.
+1. 2.
 3. The difference between the development site and the adjoining lost is between 1.2- 1.5 metres with the fencing on the top.
-Considering the difference in levels between the propose development and lots in Hatch Court, there will have to be a requirement for securing the boundary between the two areas.
-4. Sitework- That site is covered with the unsuitable sand for building houses.
+Considering the difference in levels between the propose development and lots in Hatch Court, there will have to be a requirement for securing 4. existing fence.
+There would also be additional cost for redoing the fencing.
+Sitework- That site is covered with the unsuitable sand for building houses.
 So in terms of development the existing sand require to be removed and be refilled with clean fill.
 That would cause a dust /sand blow in the air.
 The same problem was faced before so will this be rectified during this development?
+4. have to be a requirement for securing the boundary between the two areas.
 At the subdivision stage.
 Refer to the answer 6.7.7.